dk14/wolfram-mega/docs/oracles.md

 - Foreign advertiser has to trust let's say Wolfram to not be reported, otherwise the PoW-resources that advertiser spends would be in vein.

 Security:
-- synthetic oracle would not have access to private keys or capabiities of original oracle.
-It can only add capabilities, but won't be able to issue legally binding commitments
+- synthetic oracle would not have access to id/capapbility private keys of original oracle.
+It can only add foreign capabilities (signing them with own signature), but won't be able to issue legally binding commitments
 - original oracle is still responsible for commitments
 - reports are filed independently from synthetic oracle by traders themselves
 - synthetic oracle does PoW for its synthetic id and adopted capabilities.
 Rank management is foreign advertiser's responsibility